fortian/mwmg/config/pcapper/README.md

     to BMF, which relayed traffic using this signature.
 It might help identify traffic from other multicast forwarders.

+- `-r` allows you to specify the interface whose MAC address you want to use when determining the source of a packet.
+The default is to use the MAC address of the monitored interface.

 ## Obsolete Syntax:

 `-s` used to specify the server interface to listen on.
 It needed to be up